-If you struggle to meet your daily water needs through plain water alone, then either club soda, seltzer or sparkling mineral water are suitable alternatives to keep you hydrated.
+If you struggle to meet your daily water needs through plain water alone, either club soda, seltzer, or sparkling mineral water are suitable alternatives to keep you hydrated.

 On the other hand, tonic water contains a high amount of sugar and calories.
-It is not a healthy option, so it should be avoided or limited.
+It’s not a healthy option, so it should be avoided or limited.

-Summary Club soda, seltzer and sparkling mineral water are great alternatives to plain water for staying hydrated.
-Avoid tonic water, as it is high in calories and sugar.
+Club soda, seltzer, and sparkling mineral water are great alternatives to plain water when it comes to staying hydrated.
+Avoid tonic water, as it’s high in calories and sugar.

-Club soda, seltzer, sparkling and tonic water are distinct types of soft drinks.
+Club soda, seltzer, sparkling, and tonic water are different types of soft drinks.

 Sparkling mineral water, on the other hand, is naturally carbonated from a spring or well.